jtl5770/goleds/README.md

 (like all the other sensors in the system) or playing with the place and orientation of the sensor fixture.

-The following picture shows the TUI in sensor mode (Note that the values shown are garbage, this is what is shown when the `-real` switch is omitted - then the system will just use random data.
+The following picture shows the TUI in sensor mode (Note that you can also omit the `-real` switch -- in this case the system will just use random data.
 This is only useful while developing the TUI itself)

 ![TUI sensor calibration](images/goleds-tui-sensors.png)